-This specific accountability failure has been found in international peacekeeping and humanitarian operations as well, with cases of staff members in emergency or post-conflict situations exploiting their control over desperately needed resources such as food to extort sex from women and children.
-Sexual exploitation and abuse by international security and humanitarian staff members has received a strong accountability response by UN agencies: a code of conduct, investigation of complaints and application of disciplinary measures for UN employees, the appointment of high-level conduct and discipline teams in all UN missions, and in 2008, the introduction of a victim compensation policy (see also Chapter 6).
+This specific accountability failure has been found in international peacekeeping and humanitarian operations as well, with cases of staff members in emergency or post-conflict situations exploiting their control over desperately needed resources such as food to extort sex from women and children.33 Sexual exploitation and abuse by international security and humanitarian staff members has received a strong accountability response by UN agencies: a code of conduct, investigation of complaints and application of disciplinary measures for UN employees, the appointment of high-level conduct and discipline teams in all UN missions, and in 2008, the introduction of a victim compensation policy (see also Chapter 6).34 has been monitoring resource allocation for the law since 2004.
+In addition, users' committees were established to support implementation of this law, and monitor allocations, expenditures and quality of the services provided including regional disparities.
+The users' committees armed with the data made available by Grupo Faro have become a social oversight mechanism that has exposed delays in transfer of resources, inadequate budget allocation to meet the demand for services, and corruption.
+The information is publicised and communicated to the Ministry of Finance to encourage the Government to address the issues.